mileszs/wicked_pdf/README.md

 config.middleware.use WickedPdf::Middleware, {}, only: '/invoice'
 config.middleware.use WickedPdf::Middleware, {}, except: [ %r[^/admin], '/secret', %r[^/people/\d] ]
 ```
-If you use the standard `render pdf: 'some_pdf'` in your app, you will want to exclude those actions from the middleware.
+If you use the standard `wicked_pdf` controller helper in your app, you will want to exclude those actions from the middleware.

 ### Further Reading